CiscoDevNet/graphyte/docs/diagrams_visio.md

 This might be the most familiar solution in many cases, since it comes with simple to use stencil collections for any kind of diagram, which can also be extended downloading new stencils from online sources.

-Open Visio and draw any shape or stencil you want.
+Open Visio and draw any shape or stencil you like.
 For example in the top Ribbon - Tools select the rectangle and draw a rectangle in your canvas.

 Right-click on your shape and select "Hyperlink...".